Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 Thus we arrive at what is called Bhakti, supreme devotion, in which forms and symbols fade away.
 He who has achieved that cannot belong to any sect, because all sects are in him.

-Subject taught by the Gita Institute
+Subject taught by the Bhagavad Gita Institute

 Swami Vivekananda Vision: Liberating humanity from ignorance (Bhagavad Gita and Vedanta)